Exploring Light-Cone Distribution Amplitudes from Quantum Computing

-In this work, we extend the previous studies to apply the quantum algorithm to study the LCDA in the $1+1$D $1$-flavor NJL model, using staggered fermions.
-In Sec.~\ref{def_lcda}, we provide the operator definition of the LCDA in the 1+1D NJL model.
-Then we present the quantum algorithms for both the hadronic state preparation and the direct computation of the quark-quark correlator in Sec.~\ref{algrm}.
-By implementing the proposed algorithms, we found good consistency between the results obtained from quantum computing and exact diagonalization.
-The final results for LCDA are presented in Sec.~\ref{res} and summarized in Sec.~\ref{sum}.
+In this study, we extend the previous studies to apply the quantum algorithm to study the LCDA in the $(1+1)$D $1$-flavor NJL model, using staggered fermions.
+In Sec.~\ref{def_lcda}, we provide the operator definition of the LCDA in the (1+1)D NJL model.
+Then we present the quantum algorithm for both the hadronic state preparation and the direct computation of the quark-antiquark correlator in Sec.~\ref{algrm}.
+By implementing the proposed algorithm on classical hardware, we found good consistency between the results obtained from the quantum algorithm and exact diagonalization.
+The final results for the LCDA are presented in Sec.~\ref{res}.
+We give a summary in Sec.~\ref{sum}.